-Watching what’s working, and being swayed only by consumer desire, rather than expectations or market trends, means that they’re expanding in unusual ways.
+Watching what’s working, and being swayed only by consumer desire, rather than expectations or market trends, means that they’re expanding (almost rebranding) in unusual ways.
 It’s this flexibility, and this consistent attention to their customers, that is helping them buck the trend and grow where other retailers are flagging.

 Practical Guide to Successful Rebranding

 You know it’s time for a change, but how can you maximise the likelihood of success when rebranding?

 Our in-house marketing team is always scouring the market for the next big thing.
 This piece has been lovingly crafted by one of our team members.

 Attest's platform makes gathering consumer data as simple and actionable as possible.